top of page

 Giulietta’s First Day of School

-Giulietta was about eighteen months old when she first attended a neighborhood program, accompanied by a nanny.
+Giulietta was about eighteen months old when she first attended a neighbourhood program, accompanied by a nanny.
 At that age, she couldn’t communicate, walk independently, or participate in any activity without physical support and facilitation.
 Despite these constraints, Giulietta loved school.
 She loved desk activities that challenged her, puzzles, books, anything that engaged her mind.
-She especially loved circle time, particularly when there was music, which has always cap
+She especially loved circle time, particularly when there was music, which has always ca

-Galit Kleiner
+Galit

 Nov 28, 20251 min read